solenya-group/solenya/README.md

 # Forms

-To make writing forms easier, pickle provides some widget functions for common inputs.
+To make writing forms easier, solenya provides some widget functions for common inputs.
 You can easily build your own ones by examining the widgets source code.

 * `inputText` : text input
 * `inputNumber` : numeric input